OpenLMIS/dev-ui/README.md

 ### How to update another modules/implementations to have compatibility with new CLI?
 In order to have the new mechanism of translation available on another builds you have to update your dev-ui in docker-compose.yml into >= 9.0.5.
 When you have this token passed in you env and you have updated docker-compose.yml you should have working translations based on new Transifex CLI.

-### How to update token for Jenkins build jobs - for core modules?
-1. Create file with your credentials on your computer
-2. Within this file add TX_TOKEN with API Token obtained from transifex app
-3. Go into Jenkins instance and sign in
-4. Select 'Manage Jenkins'
-5. Go into 'Security' tab and select 'Manage credentials'
-6. Click 'Jenkins' under the Stores scoped to 'Jenkins' heading.
-7. Click 'Global credentials (unrestricted)' under the System heading.
-8. Click Add credentials
-9. Select type: 'Secret file', add 'id' of this credential, select scope: 'System (Jenkins and nodes only)', add description to indicate the purpose of this credential
-10. Update jenkinsfile in every UI modules in 'build' section.
-Please update 'id' of the credential.
-11. Run Jenkins job  responsible for particular building UI module to check if works.
-12. See logs of Jenkins job - you should see information about push/pull operations.

-### How to update token for Jenkins build jobs - for implementations?
-1. Go into config repository of particular implementation
-2. Add your token as TX_TOKEN env variable into one of the particular files.
-It could be test.env or production.env - depends where you want to deploy changes: either test, dev or production one.
-3. Update version of dev-ui module (>=9.0.5) in the same repository or in UI one (depends on implementations)
-4. Run Jenkins job responsible for building UI app.
-5. See logs of Jenkins job - you should see information about push/pull operations.

 ## Tech